Documentation

 result = my_function(data)

-# Check decisions
+# Check status after run

 Best Practices